-Take for example, Land Rover’s 70th anniversary ‘The Land of Land Rovers’ campaign.
-It tells the story of a group of the drivers in India who rely on a fleet of meticulously maintained 1957 Land Rover vehicles to provide transport and supplies along the treacherous mountain roads between two small villages, Maneybhanjang and Sandakphu.
+Take, for example, Land Rover’s 70th anniversary ‘The Land of Land Rovers’ campaign.
+It tells the story of a group of drivers in India who rely on a fleet of meticulously maintained 1957 Land Rover vehicles to provide transport and supplies along the treacherous mountain roads between two small villages, Maneybhanjang and Sandakphu.

 It is important to note that consumers are tired of receiving promotional news.
 Brands need to prioritise genuine and lasting connections.
 Your story needs to have a hook that engages a reader.
 However, at the same time, it also needs to come across as authentic.
 The story needs to ensure that the positioning of your brand comes by naturally.

-As we start to shift our thinking and approach to communications post-COVID-19, we must realise that churning out content does not equal to effective storytelling.
+As we start to shift our thinking and approach to communications post-COVID-19, we must realise that churning out content does not equal effective storytelling.
 This is a preconceived notion that many often fall for.
-Moving forward, having quality over quantity mindset while ensuring you deliver an interesting and engaging story might just be your key to success.
+Moving forward, having a quality over quantity mindset while ensuring you deliver an interesting and engaging story might just be your key to success.

 Be valuable more than profitable

 During this difficult time, it would be advisable to show some compassion to your fellow human beings.
 When conveying your message to the public, try to think about people, rather than about the profit.
 The global economy is on a downward trend due to the impact of COVID-19.
 In Malaysia alone, as per Bank Negara, the country’s economy shrunk by 17.1% in the second quarter of 2020.
-Moreover, the global environment continues to remain highly uncertain in the short-term.
+Moreover, the global environment continues to remain highly uncertain in the short term.